gfpsolutions/.github/.github/ISSUE_TEMPLATE/FEATURE.md

 - [ ] insert_detailed_explanation_of_requirement_3_here

 ## Test Cases
-**ATTENTION:** DO NOT OPEN A PR UNLESS ALL TEST CASES DEFINED BELOW ARE SATISIFED
+**ATTENTION TO DEVELOPER:** DO NOT OPEN A PR UNLESS ALL TEST CASES ARE SATISIFED

 - [ ] insert_test_case_1
 - [ ] insert_test_case_2